unora-project/unora-project.github.io/docs/quests/circles/circle_3/dragon_scale.md

 We'll need to collect these items to attract the dragon:

 - Cook a Sweet Buns dish
-    - To cook this dish yourself, you must first learn the recipe, which is rewarded from the [Supply Loures Army](./supply_loures_army.md) quest
+    - To cook this dish yourself, you must first learn the recipe.
+There's a chance of obtaining it as a reward from completing the [Supply Loures Army](./supply_loures_army.md) quest, or getting the recipe by other means (random monster drop).
+Otherwise, you can ask someone to craft you one.
     - Ingredients: 15 Fruit, 5 Vegetables, 1 Flour
         - You can use Acorns on the floor as fruit
         - Vegetables can be purchased from most restaurants